 Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS

 The City receives no ESG funds.

-Describe Agencies, groups, organizations and others who participated in the pranticipated in the pran Annual Action Plan 0
+2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities

 Table 2 - Agencies, groups, organizations who participated